dhineshpandiyan/routing-controllers-openapi-extended/README.md

 ```typescript
 @Parameters({ name: 'Authorization', in: 'header', type: 'string', description: 'Used to attached token' required: true, default: 'Basic <token>'})
 ```
-User shall use the same Parameters decorator to override/ ament existing paramters.
+User shall use the same Parameters decorator to override/ amend existing paramters.
 > `name` value should match with the `@Param` `name` for query and path parameter entiries.

 > `name` value should be `body` for `@Body` type paramters.